justincavery/tmp-recruitement-advertising/src/pages/index.md

           - label: Learn More
             url: /how-we-can-help-you
         content: >-
-          Over the last 5 years, we have **saved our clients over £11 million** this way!
+          Save money on your recruitment media

           Through the frameworks and contracts that you already have in place with us, you will receive a **discount** for buying your recruitment advertising but only via TMP.
         image: /images/art-and-science.jpg
-        title: Save money on your recruitment media
+        title: We have **saved our clients over £11 million**
       - actions:
           - label: Learn More
             url: /features